 The inundation mapping effort was associated with a series of challenges that required careful consideration and attention to detail.
 In order to develop credible inundation maps, it was important that the levees are adequately resolved in the topographic DEM.
 A DEM resolution of 2 meters was ultimately used to resolve the levees.
 However, this resolution was not sufficient to identify floodwalls.
 Levees that were stair stepped with respect to the DEM grid required the most attention to ensure they were appropriately resolved.
 The hydraulic connectivity analysis was a useful tool for evaluating whether or not specific levee reaches and/or levee systems were resolved.
-If the inundated water surface elevation was below a levee crest (i.e., the levee was not overtopped), yet the area behind the levees (or other topographic features) were investigated in more detail to determine which section(s) were not represented well in the DEM.
+If the inundated water surface elevation was below a levee crest (i.e., the levee was not overtopped), yet the area behind the levee was not removed from the inundated surface as part of the hydraulic connectivity assessment, the levees (or other topographic features) were investigated in more detail to determine which section(s) were not represented well in the DEM.
 This type of assessment required an in-depth understanding of the Alameda County shoreline and the shoreline protection assets.